Waterfowl Blind Laws

 Floating blinds must be anchored and located no closer to another’s blind than 400 yards unless person has written permission of blind owner.
 Such blinds must be taken in at a half hour after sunset.

-In the area adjacent to the National Park Service lands in the Great Hunting Creek and Dyke Marsh areas floating blinds must be attached to a Game Department-placed post or buoy.
+In the area adjacent to the National Park Service lands in the Great Hunting Creek and Dyke Marsh areas floating blinds must be attached to a Department-placed post or buoy or anchored at global positioning system (GPS) locations designated by the Department.
 Only one floating blind per post.
 These are on a first-come, first-served basis; sites to be occupied no earlier than 4:00 a.m. or later than one-half hour after sunset, and blinds removed each day.
 Hunters in licensed floating blinds can hunt from designated locations during legal shooting hours on Thanksgiving Day and on Mondays, Wednesdays, and Fridays during the open season.

 Placement of Blinds Adjacent to Certain Wildlife Management Areas

-No stationary blinds shall be licensed in the waters adjacent to the Chickahominy Wildlife Management Area (WMA) in Charles City County, the Game Farm Marsh WMA in New Kent County, the Lands End WMA in King George County, and the Ragged Island WMA in Isle of Wight County.
+No stationary blinds shall be licensed in the waters adjacent to the Chickahominy Wildlife Management Area (WMA) in Charles City County, the Game Farm Marsh WMA in New Kent County, the Lands End WMA in King George County, Ware Creek WMA in New Kent County, and the Ragged Island WMA in Isle of Wight County.

 Occupied or Unoccupied Blinds

-No person shall hunt or shoot migratory waterfowl in the public waters of this Commonwealth from a boat, float, raft or other buoyant craft or device within 500 yards of any legally licensed erected stationary blind of another, whether occupied or not, without the consent of the licensee, except when in active pursuit of a visible crippled waterfowl which was legally shot by the person.
+No person shall hunt or shoot migratory waterfowl in the public waters of this Commonwealth within 500 yards of any legally licensed erected stationary blind of another, whether occupied or not, without the written consent of the licensee, except when in active pursuit of a visible crippled waterfowl which was legally shot by the person.